The Norfolk Cruise Terminal sits in downtown Norfolk, just steps from the city’s most walkable cruise-passenger attractions, restaurants, and museums.

-Walkable Things to Do Norfolk Cruise Day: The Honest Shortlist
+Walkable Things to Do Norfolk Cruise Day: The Shortlist

-This page is the practical list of walkable things to do Norfolk passengers can reach inside a 20-minute radius of Half Moone, with honest distances and what to skip.
+This page is the practical list of walkable things to do Norfolk passengers can reach inside a 20-minute radius of the terminal, with distances and what to skip.

-For background, see the official Half Moone site.
-All walkable distances on this page are measured from the Half Moone terminal entrance.
+For background, see the official Norfolk Cruise Terminal site.
+All walkable distances on this page are measured from the Norfolk Cruise Terminal entrance.

 Last updated: May 2, 2026 · Written by a Norfolk local — independent guide, not affiliated with any cruise line.

 No rental car.
 No rideshare surge pricing.
 No stress about getting back.
-This page covers everything you can reach from the Half Moone Cruise Terminal without any transportation at all — or with a very short ride when the walking distance is too far with luggage.
+This page covers everything you can reach from the Norfolk Cruise Terminal without any transportation at all — or with a very short ride when the walking distance is too far with luggage.

 Why Walkable Matters on a Cruise Day